bmolnar91/workbook/module_advanced_enterprise_general.md

 #### What is Basic Authentication?

+WIP

+**HTTP** provides a general framework for access control and authentication called the "Basic" schema.
+It can be used by a server to _challenge_ a client request, and by a client to provide authentication information.

+The challenge and response flow works like this:

+1. If a request requires authentication, the server returns `401` (Unauthorized).
+The response includes a `WWW-Authenticate` header, indicating the server supports Basic authentication.
+2. The client sends another request, with the client credentials in the `Authorization` header.
+The credentials are formatted as the string "name:password", base64-encoded.
+The credentials are not encrypted.

+Because the credentials are sent unencrypted, Basic authentication is **only secure over HTTPS**.

+Basic authentication is also **vulnerable to CSRF attacks**.
+After the user enters credentials, the browser automatically sends them on subsequent requests to the same domain, for the duration of the session.
+This includes AJAX requests.

+Advantages:

+- Internet standard.
+- Supported by all major browsers.
+- Relatively simple protocol.

+Disadvantages:

+- User credentials are sent in the request.
+- Credentials are sent as plaintext.
+- Credentials are sent with every request.
+- No way to log out, except by ending the browser session.
+- Vulnerable to cross-site request forgery (CSRF); requires anti-CSRF measures.

 #### What is CORS, why it’s needed in browsers?

 #### How can you initialize a CSRF attack?